 The importance of a paddle's grip is often overlooked, but is a critical part of making sure a paddle feels right for you and helps make control strokes easier.
 There are two main types of grips: palm grips and T-grips.
 The palm grip is more ergonomic and a good choice for casual paddling or for longer trips.
 The T-grip gives you more control over your paddle and is better for expedition-type paddling when tighter control of your boat is more important.
 The T-grip is also a great choice for kid’s paddles.

+Read our complete guide to our canoe paddle grips.
 For more about paddle grips watch the second video below.

 What materials should my paddle be made of?
 While most canoe paddles are constructed entirely of wood, you can find paddles where high-tech materials like carbon are used to reduce weight without reducing strength (like in our Sunburst premium canoe paddles).

 On the other end of the spectrum, you can find paddles constructed of plastic—although if you’re taking the time to research your purchase, I wouldn’t think that would be an option you’d be happy with.

 Here is a further breakdown of each material:

 Wood: For the traditionalist, an all-wood paddle is attractive, responsive and warm to the touch.
 It is by far the most popular material for canoe paddles.
 In order to add strength and durability, wood paddles will often consist of laminates—combining the best characteristics of different soft and hard woods.

 Many also have a layer of fiberglass over the blade for added strength, and even a tip guard to improve durability and to protect the most vulnerable part of your paddle.

 Plastic/aluminum: Durable and affordable, these aluminum shafts with plastic blades are a bit less comfortable and responsive than wood.
 They make great spare paddles and can be a good choice for beginners.